MATOBO CONSERVATION SOCIETY

 Hubbard is also the chairman of the Matobo Rhino Initiative Trust, a body that was established to save the Matopo rhino.
 The trust was established to assist in conserving, protecting and rehabilitating wildlife species in the Whovi Game Park, the Rhodes Matopos Estate and the Matobo area in general.

-The trust is working with all the stakeholders and has so far constructed 20-kilometre stretch of fence at a cost of US$80 000.
+The trust is working with all the stakeholders and has so far constructed 20-kilometre stretch of fence at a cost of US$80 000 with funds sourced from well-wishers, the trust engages the local communities.

 During a visit by The Sunday Mail In-Depth to the area, locals could be seen erecting the fence.
 The support that we are receiving from the local community is amazing.
 It is the locals that have been behind this project since it was started.
 We owe the community and the other stakeholders a lot,” said Mr Hubbard.